A Hybrid Riemann Solver for Large Hyperbolic Systems of Conservation Laws: Introduction

 The rest of the paper is structured as follows.
-In Sec.~\ref{sec:FV} we introduce the necessary notation for finite volume (FV) schemes and Riemann problems in general, Sec.~\ref{sec:riemannsolvers} reviews some well-known Riemann solvers.
-In Sec.~\ref{sec:hybridSolvers} we discuss some hybrid Riemann solvers, that is, solvers which are constructed as weighted combinations of the ones presented in the previous section.
-Sec.~\ref{sec:HLLXomega} presents the new family of Riemann solvers and discusses its construction and parameter choices.
+In Sec.~\ref{sec:FV} we introduce the necessary notation for finite volume (FV) schemes and Riemann problems in general.
+Sec.~\ref{sec:riemannsolvers} reviews some well-known Riemann solvers.
+In Sec.~\ref{sec:hybridSolvers} we discuss some hybrid Riemann solvers, i.e. solvers which are constructed as weighted combinations of the ones presented in the previous section.
+In Sec.~\ref{sec:JacobianFree} we describe how to implement the described flux functions without knowing the flux Jacobian, i.e. a Jacobian-free implementation.
+Then, in Sec.~\ref{sec:HLLXomega} we present the new family of Riemann solvers and discusses construction and parameter choices.
 The numerical results of Sec.~\ref{sec:numericalresults} underline the excellent performance of the new solvers and finally, in Sec.~\ref{sec:conclusion} we draw some conclusions.
+Appendix \ref{sec:Appendix} gives detailed information on how to implement the new solvers and appendix \ref{sec:AppendixB} show more solution plots of the numerical test cases.